 Wege Prize is a yearly transdisciplinary design competition that gives teams of five the chance to work collaboratively, use design thinking principles, and contend for $30,000 in total cash prizes, all while helping to show the world what the future of problem solving looks like.

-Students compete in teams of five, and each team must represent at least three different academic disciplines and at least two different academic institutions.
+Students from all over the world will compete in transdisciplinary teams of five, representing different academic disciplines and different academic institutions.

 How can we create a circular economy?

 Each team will design and propose a specific business model, product, or service that can function within and contribute to a circular economy.
 The winning submissions will possess the greatest elegance and inspire hope for success while exemplifying an acute understanding of the wicked problem’s delicate social complexity.

 Winning teams split the following awards evenly between their five members: